 Spain - Day 20 : Andorra

-Our conclusion was that sleeping on flat rocks was better than sleeping on sand with rocks in it.
-Bram had slept behind a hill so he was invisible from the main road.
+We concluded that sleeping on flat rocks was better than sleeping on sand with rocks in it.
+Bram had slept behind a hill, so he was invisible from the main road.

 Bram is getting up